BalajiV21/AI-Powered-Research-Assistant-for-Web-Articles/README.md

      ```

 3. **Run the Streamlit App**:
-   - Start the app with the following command:
+   - Start the app with the following command :
      ```bash
      streamlit run app.py
      ```